 - You should also shy away from collecting dandelions that grow near heavy auto traffic to avoid ingesting contaminants from exhaust.

 These special tips are part of the basic rules of foraging.
-Foraging, or wildcrafting, has become popular among those who love fresh, free foods.
+Foraging, or wildcrafting, has become popular among those who love fresh, free foods that can be found in nature.
+Dandelions are just such a food!

 —>>>If you’d like to learn more about foraging, please read the next paragraph about the course I’m currently taking – you might want to take it, too.<<<—